Huntington’s Disease: Symptoms, Treatment, and Hope

-While there is currently no cure for Huntington’s, promising research and new ideas on lifestyle factors offer new hope.
-Read on to learn about the symptoms and risk factors for Huntington’s Disease, and ways to live with the disease after diagnosis.
+Huntington’s disease is a genetic disorder that progressively damages brain cells.
+Learn about the symptoms and risk factors for Huntington’s disease and ways to live with the disease after diagnosis.

-Every child of a parent who carries the HD gene has a 50% chance of inheriting the abnormal gene.
+Every child of a parent who carries the HD gene has a 50 percent chance of inheriting the abnormal gene.
 Pre-symptomatic testing (see below) can determine whether someone is likely to develop the disease.
-A child who inherits the Huntington's gene will eventually develop the illness, although onset typically does not occur until ages 35-50 or later.
-The good news: if a child does not inherit the Huntington's gene, there is no risk of developing Huntington's Disease or of passing it on, since Huntington's does not "skip" generations.
+A child who inherits the Huntington’s gene will eventually develop the illness, although onset typically does not occur until ages 35-50 or later.
+The good news: if a child does not inherit the Huntington’s gene, there is no risk of developing the disease or of passing it on, since Huntington’s does not “skip” generations.

 Below is a summary of symptoms by type: physical, mental, and emotional.